 Section 1.
 Recognition.
 Technical change to clarify language.

-This includes employment service that exceeds: 1) the lesser of fourteen (14) hours per week or 35% of the normal full-time work week; and 2) more than sixty-seven (67) work days per year.
+This includes employment service that exceeds: 1) fourteen (14) hours per week or 35% of the normal full-time work week, whichever is less; and 2) more than sixty-seven (67) work days per year.
 Supervisory employees, confidential employees, and other employees excluded by the Public Employment Labor Relations Act, Minn.
 Stat.
 179A.01 through 179A.25, are not covered by this Agreement.

 ARTICLE 2 – STRIKES AND LOCKOUTS